llSourcell/Programming_Interview_Study_Plan/README.md

 - Create & upload 3 python web apps to your GitHub portfolio (document the installation steps well in the README)
 - Design your [resume](https://www.youtube.com/watch?v=nMK94JlKRb4).
 - Leverage your [Social Media](https://www.youtube.com/watch?v=PulyGf6trOk).
+- Try and keep your Github and LinkedIn accounts linked and in-sync with each other.

 ## Step 5 - Practice Data Structures & Algorithms
 - Solve 100 Easy, 50 Medium, and 2 Hard [Leetcode](http://leetcode.com) problems.
 Give yourself 45 minutes max per problem.
+- Try Hackerrank/Hackerearth as well.
+Hackerearth has many company's challenge and job postings as well.

 ###### How to Solve problems
 1. Brute force solution